hoytech/quadrable/README.md

 See the `README.md` file in [the solidity/ directory](https://github.com/hoytech/quadrable/tree/master/solidity) for details on how to compile and test the library.

 Since using blockchain storage from a smart contract is very expensive, Quadrable does not require it.
 In fact, avoiding storage is one of the primary reasons you might use Quadrable: An authenticated data-structure allows a smart contract to perform read and write operations on a large data-set, even if that data-set does not exist in the blockchain state at all.
+All of the functions in the Quadrable solidity library are [pure functions](https://solidity.readthedocs.io/en/v0.6.6/contracts.html#pure-functions).

 ### Smart Contract Usage